 The ADAA also says that social anxiety disorder affects around 15 million adults, and GAD affects at least 6.8 million U.S. adults.

 Anxiety disorders are characterized by strong feelings of fear or worry that impact your well-being and daily functioning.
+This can go from test anxiety to social anxiety.

 Intense anxiety often leads to changes in behavior.
 Anxiety feels very unpleasant, so people tend to avoid situations or objects that might provoke their anxiety.